tradingview/lightweight-charts/website/docs/plugins/intro.md

 ## Drawing Primitives

-Drawing primitives provide a more flexible approach to extending the charting capabilities of Lightweight Charts.
+Drawing primitives provide a more flexible approach to extending the charting capabilities of Lightweight Charts™️.
 They are attached to a specific series and can draw anywhere on the chart, including the main chart pane, price scales, and time scales.